wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 !["HB2" and "Bathroom Safety" Topics from STM Analysis of NC State Senators' Facebook Posts](/images/STM-senate2.png)

-Republicans greatly expanded through posts for the 2016 election after having fewer posts than Democrats in 2015.
-So Republican picked up their Facebook content for the election, but this raises the question: what were they talking about?
+Republicans greatly expanded their posts for the 2016 election after having fewer posts than Democrats in 2015.
+Republicans picked up their Facebook content for the election, but this raises the question: what were they talking about?

 That's where topic modeling (and STM) comes in.
 Unlike human coding methods to analyze text that require you to know in advance what the topics are, topic modeling let's the data to speak for itself and the algorithm identifies topics as word co-occurrence clusters.